 About the Patient Participation Group

-Jubilee Healthcare is committed to ensuring that patients are involved in decisions about the range and quality of services provided by our practice.
+Jubilee Healthcare is committed to ensuring that patients are involved in decisions about the range and quality of services provided by our surgery.
 We routinely ask for and act on the views of our registered patients.
 This includes involving our patients in decisions that lead to changes to the services we provide, either directly or in our capacity as gatekeeper to other services.

 If you are interested in becoming a member of our Patient Participation Group and helping to shape the nature of health services provided in your local community, please contact us via our secure online form